 Extent of List Entry

-Extent includes the land described as Pt Lot 1 DP 1329 (CT 113531), Gisborne Land District and the structure known as Makaraka Racecourse Old Grandstand thereon, and its fittings and fixtures.
+Extent includes the land described as Pt Lot 1 DP 1329 (RT 113531), Gisborne Land District and the structure known as Makaraka Racecourse Old Grandstand thereon, and its fittings and fixtures.

 Built by the Poverty Bay Turf Club, the earliest such club in the Tairawhiti region, the Makaraka Racecourse Old Grandstand represents the rich history of horse racing in the region.
 It is located on the grounds of the Makaraka Racecourse (Roseland) on the outskirts of Gisborne.
 The proliferation of turf clubs in the sparsely settled Poverty Bay region was quite remarkable and no fewer than five survived well into the twentieth Century.
 The Club held its first meeting in 1870, and for the first few years it held its race days on privately owned paddocks.

 By 1875 the Turf Club began looking for a more permanent course, and land was purchased at Makaraka in the late 1880s.
 The course, including the Old Grandstand building, was completed by 1891.
 The Poverty Bay Herald, describing the grounds and newly erected buildings, proclaimed that, 'As far as can be judged not a necessary detail has been omitted to render the Roseland course one of the best in the Colony.'
 Of note was the grandstand, designed by William Peter Finneran, and built by W.O.
 Skeet.
 The grandstand was considered to be a most sightly structure of its class.